-In a surprise move, Xerxes promoted Mordecai and gave him the signet ring of authority that had been used by Haman.
+In a surprise move, Xerxes promoted Mordechai and gave him the signet ring of authority that had been used by Haman.

-Next, the king commissioned Mordecai and Esther to draft an amendment to Haman’s decree allowing the Jewish people to organize for protection when attacked by anyone in any of the provinces as previously decreed (v.
+Next, the king commissioned Mordechai and Esther to draft an amendment to Haman’s decree granting the Jewish people the legal status to defend themselves if attacked by anyone in the provinces as previously decreed (v.
 11-12).

 Thus, the day that had been previously mandated for the destruction of the Jewish people instead became a day of, “gladness and feasting, as a holiday, and for sending presents to one another” among the Persian Jewish community (9:19).